 If you are taking your holiday in the UK, make sure that your insurance covers trips within the UK, most will, provided you have at least 2 nights pre-booked accommodation.

-If you have chosen to forego the traditional package holiday and booked your travel and accommodation independently make sure that you are protected if your accommodation become uninhabitable due to severe weather or damage, or if a strike disrupts your travel plans.
+If you have chosen to forego the traditional package holiday and booked your travel and accommodation independently make sure that you are protected if your accommodation becomes uninhabitable due to severe weather or damage, or if a strike disrupts your travel plans.

 Protecting the cost of your healthcare

 The next thing to think about protecting is your health; too many holidays are ruined because of illness or injury.
-With the average cost of medical treatment being around £800 in Europe, and on average double this in the U.S. it’s essential that your insurance provides ample cover for emergency treatment.

 Check that your policy covers you for additional travel or accommodation cost if you have to return home early or if you are forced to stay beyond your planned return date; find out whether additional costs have to be paid and claimed back or whether your insurer will arrange everything for you – if you are seriously ill the last thing you want to do is worry about finding the extra money to get yourself home.

 If you are travelling to Europe make sure you take a European Health Insurance Card (EHIC) as this will entitle you reduced rate or free treatment in European state hospitals.
-For more information.